ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 from {{Section 16 of !QUIC=RFC9000}}.
 Variable-length integer values do not need to be encoded in the minimum number of bytes necessary.

+In this document, we use the term "nameserver" to refer to a DNS recursive resolver as defined in {{Section 6 of !DNS-TERMS=RFC8499}}, and the term "domain name" is used as defined in {{Section 2 of !DNS-TERMS}}.

 # Mechanism

 Similar to how Proxying IP in HTTP exchanges IP address configuration